foursides/foursides.github.io/_posts/2011-12-30-mind-bombs-the-need-for-self-renewal-unfinished-thoughts.md

 ---
 layout: post
-title: Mind Bombs: The Need For Self-Renewal
+title: Mind Bombs- The Need For Self-Renewal
 category: articles
 tags: [life, work]
 ---

 > Had I not been subject to the darkness, I could not have seen the light.
 >
 > - Midrash (translated from Hebrew)